 Variational Quantum Eigensolver¶

-The Variational Quantum Eigensolver (VQE) is a hybrid quantum-classical algorithm designed to approximate the ground-state energy of a quantum system.
+The Variational Quantum Eigensolver (VQE) is a hybrid quantum-classical algorithm for approximating the ground-state energy of a quantum system.
 Originally proposed by Peruzzo et al. (2014), VQE combines parameterized quantum circuits with classical optimization to find the lowest eigenvalue of a molecular Hamiltonian.
-Its shallow circuit depth and tolerance for noise make it one of the most practical algorithms for near-term quantum devices operating in the NISQ (Noisy Intermediate-Scale Quantum) regime.
+Its shallow circuit depth makes it practical for near-term quantum devices in the NISQ regime.

-For a thorough treatment of VQE theory, see Tilly et al. (2022) and the Qiskit VQE tutorial.
+For a thorough treatment, see Tilly et al. (2022) and the Qiskit VQE tutorial.

 Algorithm Overview¶